klgallagher/klgallagher.github.io/_pages/teaching.md

 ## Teaching

-I currently serve as an Instructor/Mentor for the Women in Science and Engineering (WISE) high school program for the 2022-23 academic year at Stony Brook University.
+I served as an Instructor/Mentor for the Women in Science and Engineering (WISE) high school program for the 2022-23 academic year at Stony Brook University.
 As part of this position, I am teaching a [curricula I designed](https://github.com/klgallagher/klgallagher.github.io/files/10263390/lessonplan_KG_Fall2022_updated.docx) about biological and physical oceanography to high school girls and will be mentoring them through an independent research project.
-Over the past several years, I have also led informal workshops in data analysis using R.
+Over the past several years, I have also led informal workshops in data analysis using R and I recently became a [Carpentries](https://carpentries.org/index.html) Instructor to continue teaching R skills.

 I have also taken courses on teaching, including Scientists Teaching Science in the summer of 2022.
 [Here is an example syllabus](https://github.com/klgallagher/klgallagher.github.io/files/10263393/syllabus_kg.docx)
  I designed as part of the course.